 Planning your business may not sound like an activity you want to pursue during the holidays, but if you’re in a business that slows down at this time of the year, planning may be the best way to spend your time.

 Business planning at this time of year is especially important if your business has suffered a downturn, or even if there’s been a sudden increase in business.
-In either case, you need to look at trends and consider whether they’ll continue, and how your business may need to change as a result.
+In either case, you need to look at trends and consider whether they’ll continue, and how your business may need to change as a result, which is where annual plans come into play.

 While it may be tempting to kick back, relax, and let things go during your slow season, savvy business owners and consultants know better.
 They use the end-of-year slowdown as an opportunity to take stock of what’s happened during the past 12 months and make plans for the 12 to come.

-From getting your finances in order to shaping up your staffing, here are some of the most important business planning activities to do now if you want your business to be ready for the New Year:
+From getting your finances in order to shaping up your staffing, let’s chat through some of the most important business planning activities to do now if you want your business to be ready for the New Year.

 Unless you’re happiest with a calculator in hand and spreadsheet open in front of you, the odds are good that financial reporting isn’t your favorite activity.
 However, the end-of-year slump is an ideal time to take care of some of the essential (if unexciting) tasks on your to-do list.
 By running the following reports, you can get a better understanding of how your business is performing financially: